-The journey takes part of the old railway line from Bordeaux to Aurillac, put into service in 1889 and overlooking the Dordogne River by 80 metres.
-As soon as it opened, this line competed with the traffic of the gabares (flat-bottomed boats) on the Dordogne river, causing some stormy and muscular conflicts between the railway company and the bargemen.
-It was broken up in 1917 for military needs during the First World War, and was rebuilt in 1919 with American railways still in place today.
-During the interwar period, the train was used to ship truffles from the Martel market, one of the most important in France, hence the name of the locomotive "Truffadou".
+The journey takes you along part of the old railway line from Bordeaux to Aurillac, which was put into service in 1889 and overlooks the Dordogne River by 80 metres.
+As soon as it opened, this line competed with the traffic of the gabares (flat-bottomed boats) on the Dordogne River, giving rise to some stormy and muscular conflicts between the railway company and the bargemen.
+The line was broken up in 1917 for military needs during the First World War, and was rebuilt in 1919 with American railways still in place today.
+During the inter-war period, the train was used to dispatch truffles from the Martel market, one of the most important in France, hence the name of the locomotive "Truffadou".

-The karstic landscapes that characterize our region have generated places of unimaginable splendor.
-There are what is visible, i.e. the meanders of the rivers, the apparent traces of the passage of water on the cliffs and the resurgence, but the most impressive is what is not visible: underground.
-Everywhere this one is tortured by this erosion which over the millennia has forged galleries, caves and chasms.
+The karstic landscapes that characterise our region have generated places of unimaginable splendour.
+There is what is visible, i.e. the meandering rivers, the apparent traces of the passage of water on the cliffs and the resurgence of water, but the most impressive is what is not visible: underground.
+Everywhere it is tortured by this erosion which over the millennia has forged galleries, caves and chasms.
 It is an immense Gruyère explored, in a tiny part, by courageous speleologists, which offers you, in the places where it is exploited, a grandiose and unique spectacle.

-Not far from the Moulin du Boisset you will find remarkable sites such as the Grottes de Lacave, the Grottes Carbonières, the Grotte des Merveilles, the Gouffre de la Fage and of course the most famous of all, the Gouffre de Padirac.
+Not far from the Moulin du Boisset you will find remarkable sites such as the Caves of Lacave, the Carbonières caves, the Grotte des Merveilles, the Gouffre de la Fage and of course the most famous of all, the Gouffre de Padirac.

-We have visited this geological phenomenon several times.
-It is a vertical hole 75 metres deep and nearly 35 metres in diameter, with an underground river at the bottom, 103 metres below the surface.
-It is on this river that we board a boat to discover the 2 kilometres of galleries, open to the public, and rooms with multiple concretions : stalactites, stalagmites, draperies...
+We have visited this geological phenomenon several times, a vertical well 75 metres deep and almost 35 metres in diameter, with an underground river at the bottom, 103 metres deep.
+It is on this river that we board a boat to discover the 2 kilometres of galleries, open to the public, and rooms with multiple concretions: stalactites, stalagmites, draperies...
 Note that in all, speleologists have, to date, explored 42 kilometres of galleries on the site.

 Today, on this unusually hot and sunny day in February, we decided to move a little further away from the Mill.
-The department of Lot is crossed by 2 rivers, in the north the Dordogne which we know well since it flows 5 minutes from our house and to the south the Lot which we know much less, watering the prefecture of the department, Cahors.
-Direction thus the south towards Bouziès, is a little over an hour away by car, which will be the starting point of our walk.
-The road is sinuous but passes through the superb landscapes of the Causse which characterize the karstic relief specific to our region, exposed limestone rocks, oak groves and low stone walls delimiting the plots.
+The Lot department is crossed by 2 rivers, to the north the Dordogne which we know well as it flows 5 minutes from our house and to the south the Lot which we know much less, watering the prefecture of the department, Cahors.
+We head south towards Bouziès, a little over an hour's drive away, which will be the starting point of our walk.
+The road is sinuous but passes through the superb landscapes of the Causse which characterize the karstic relief specific to our region, exposed limestone rocks, oak groves and stone walls delimiting the plots.

-Then return to Bouziès, this time taking the road which is also little frequented at this time of the year.
+Then return to Bouziès, this time taking the road which is also not very busy at this time of the year.
 This road overlooks the towpath and the river flowing below.
-Another extraordinary panoramic view not to be missed to end this beautiful hike.
+Another extraordinary panoramic sight not to be missed to end this beautiful hike.

 Direction Latouille-Lantillac, 5 minutes from Saint-Céré, the starting point of this unusual "exhibition".

 From the car park, we take the signposted path called "Sentier Art Nature" and cross the houses in the direction of the woods.
-No sooner have we arrived under the cover of the chestnut trees, very present in this part of the Lot near the department of Corrèze and Cantal, than the visit begins.
+No sooner have we arrived under the cover of the chestnut trees, very present in this part of the Lot near the Corrèze and Cantal departments, than the visit begins.

 Discreetly a face, sculpted on an old trunk, looks at me with its big eyes as if it wanted to warn me of some dangers.
-Then the stone silhouette of a woman, playing at hiding behind a tree and certainly the guardian of the tranquillity of these places, tells me with a finger resting on her mouth not to make any noise.
-Then came the suspensions.
+Then the stone silhouette of a woman, playing at hiding behind a tree and certainly the guardian of the tranquillity of these places, tells me with a finger placed on her mouth not to make any noise.
+Then come the suspensions.
 Here a wooden monkey hanging from a branch, there a head hanging from a corkscrew-shaped body.
-Then, along the path, groups of characters on makeshift bicycles or other heterogeneous harnesses, a scrap metal tyrannosaurus ready to pounce on you, characters posted on the right, on the left.
+Then, along the path, groups of characters on makeshift bicycles or other heterogeneous harnesses, a tyrannosaurus of scrap metal ready to pounce on you, characters posted on the right, on the left.

-We play the game of looking for the hidden sculptures because the spirits of the forest have told them not to reveal themselves so easily.
-Our imagination and curiosity are put to the test and the atmosphere is special in this forest where the slightest noise, the cracking of a branch, the cry of a bird, sends us back to our childhood fears.
-We don't dare to imagine the atmosphere of a nocturnal visit to this place.
+We play at looking for the hidden sculptures because the spirits of the forest have told them not to reveal themselves so easily.
+Our imagination and curiosity are put to the test and the atmosphere is special in this forest where the slightest noise, the cracking of a branch, a bird's cry, sends us back to our childhood fears.
+We don't dare to imagine the atmosphere of a night visit to this place.

 There is no doubt that this walk was another beautiful discovery, showing yet another facet of the cultural richness of the Lot...

-It's been 3 degrees under 0 for the last few days.
+It has been -3°c for a few days.
 The cold is dry and the sun is shining.
-Well covered with our jackets, hats and scarves, we feel like going for our favourite hike.
-Close to the Moulin du Boisset, the village of Autoire, labelled one of the "Most Beautiful Villages of France", lies in the middle of a natural circus with the most beautiful and highest waterfall in the region at its end.
+Well covered with our down jackets, hats and scarves, we feel like going for our favourite hike.
+Near the Moulin du Boisset, the village of Autoire, labelled one of the "Most Beautiful Villages of France", is set in the middle of a natural circus with the most beautiful and highest waterfall in the region at its end.
 As usual, we decide to leave Autoire and go in its direction by taking the small path through the woods.
 Without their leaves, the oaks give us a clear view of the sunny cliffs.

-Once again, we will leave this place totally amazed by the landscapes that it offers, with the particularity today, a string of ice stalactites hanging from the cliffs ...
+Once again, we will leave this place totally amazed by the landscapes that it offers, with a particularity today, a string of ice stalactites hanging from the cliffs ...

-First of all, Valérie and I wish everyone a wonderful year 2019, full of emotions, joys, discoveries, love(s) and an iron constitution.
+First of all, Valérie and I wish you all a wonderful year 2019, full of emotions, joys, discoveries, love(s) and an iron constitution.

-2019 is for the Moulin du Boisset a new season that begins.
-Our 4th since our opening in 2016.
-We are looking forward to welcoming our next guests and hope that this new season will be as rich in beautiful encounters, both with our French friends but also with our foreign friends curious to discover our guest house and our beautiful region.
-We will always have as much pleasure to guide you for your visits.
+2019 is for the Moulin du Boisset a new season that is beginning.
+Our 4th since we opened in 2016.
+We look forward to welcoming our next guests and hope that this new season will be as rich in beautiful encounters, both with our French friends and with our foreign friends curious to discover our guest house and our beautiful region.
+It will always be our pleasure to guide you for your visits.

-2019, it is also a new version of our website, now online, which will allow you to browse our guest house and our services, but also to understand all the treasures of our beautiful region through its remarkable sites, its villages to visit and the many activities that you can practice.
+2019, it is also a new version of our website, now online, which will allow you to visit our guest house and our services, but also to discover all the treasures of our beautiful region through its remarkable sites, its villages to visit and the many activities that you can practice.

 2019, it is also the reopening of our masterful fireplace with the integration of a new wood stove in January: beautiful flames in perspective.

-Cinnamon and spice fragrances emanating from the mulled wine pots flood the beautifully decorated street leading to the square where the Christmas market stands.
-Like Collonges-la-Rouge, and close to it, the small village of Meyssac is built of red stone, and the Christmas lights will light up the walls in a very special way.
-The shop windows catch the children's eyes as they see the silhouette of Santa Claus, the characters and animals in the cribs and the beautiful decorations.
-There is a bustle in the streets where everyone is busy around the wooden horses on the merry-go-round, the chalets full of festive items and the stalls selling sweets or hot chestnuts.
-Then comes the moment when the organizers cut huge logs made by the village's pastry cooks and distribute them free of charge to passers-by.
+Cinnamon and spice fragrances emanating from the mulled wine pots flood the beautifully decorated street leading to the square where the Christmas market is held.
+Like Collonges-la-Rouge, and just next door, the small village of Meyssac is built in red stone, and the lighting of the Christmas decorations will light up the walls in a very special way.
+The shop windows catch the children's eye as they see the silhouette of Father Christmas, the characters and animals in the cots and the superb decorations.
+There is a bustle in the streets where everyone is busy around the wooden horses on the merry-go-round, the chalets full of festive articles and the stalls selling sweets or hot chestnuts.
+Then comes the moment when the organisers cut huge logs made by the village's pastry cooks and distribute them gracefully to passers-by.

-On its side Sarlat-la-Canèda, the pearl of the Périgord Noir, less than an hour from the Moulin du Boisset, receives, as every year, a foreign delegation for the celebration of the Christmas festivities.
-This year, it is Spain which is in the spotlight and for 15 days will enliven the Christmas market and the shopping streets.
-Children (and the not-so-young) will be able to slide on the ice rink placed at their disposal among the trees.
+Sarlat-la-Canèda, the pearl of the Périgord Noir, less than an hour from the Moulin du Boisset, receives, as every year, a foreign delegation for the celebration of the Christmas festivities.
+This year it is Spain which is in the spotlight and for 15 days will be enlivening the Christmas market and the shopping streets.
+Children (and the not-so-young) will be able to enjoy sliding on the ice rink placed at their disposal among the fir trees.

-No doubt that Santa Claus will make his appearance there.
+No doubt Father Christmas will make his appearance there.
 That's the magic of Christmas!